16.4. Installation Procedure

 Build with support for SSL (encrypted) connections.
 This requires the OpenSSL package to be installed.

 configurewill check for the required header files and libraries to make sure that your OpenSSL installation is sufficient before proceeding.

 Build with support for GSSAPI authentication.
 On many systems, the GSSAPI system (usually a part of the Kerberos installation) is not installed in a location that is searched by default (e.g.,

 configurewill check for the required header files and libraries to make sure that your GSSAPI installation is sufficient before proceeding.

 Build with LDAP support for authentication and connection parameter lookup (see Section 33.17 and Section 20.10 for more information).
 On Unix, this requires the OpenLDAP package to be installed.
 On Windows, the default WinLDAP library is used.

 configurewill check for the required header files and libraries to make sure that your OpenLDAP installation is sufficient before proceeding.

 Build with BSD Authentication support.
 (The BSD Authentication framework is currently only available on OpenBSD.)

 Build with support for systemd service notifications.
-This improves integration if the server binary is started under systemd but has no impact otherwise; see Section 18.3 for more information. libsystemd and the associated header files need to be installed to be able to use this option.
+This improves integration if the server is started under systemd but has no impact otherwise; see Section 18.3 for more information. libsystemd and the associated header files need to be installed to use this option.

-Build with Bonjour support.
+Build with support for Bonjour automatic service discovery.
 This requires Bonjour support in your operating system.
 Recommended on macOS.